"July 23, 2015 -- For Donna Pierre, there's no more important job than reading food labels.

 Medical Editor: John P. Cunha, DO, FACOEP

-Chlor-Trimeton (Chlorpheniramine Maleate) is used to treat sneezing, itching, watery eyes, and runny nose caused by allergies or the common cold.
-Chlor-Trimeton belongs to the antihistamine drug class.
-It is available in generic form.
-Common side effects include drowsiness, mild dizziness, blurred vision, dry mouth, nausea, stomach pain, constipation, problems with memory or concentration, or restlessness or excitability (especially in children).
+Chlor-Trimeton (Chlorpheniramine Maleate) is an antihistamine used to treat sneezing, itching, watery eyes, and runny nose caused by allergies or the common cold.
+Chlor-Trimeton is available in generic form and over-the-counter.
+Common side effects of Chlor-Trimeton include drowsiness, dizziness, blurred vision, dry mouth/nose/throat, nausea, stomach pain, constipation, problems with memory or concentration, nervousness, or restlessness or excitability (especially in children).

 Dose for Chlor-Trimeton for adults and children 12 years of age and older: One tablet every 4 to 6 hours, not to exceed 6 tablets in 24 hours or as directed by a physician.
 Children 6 through 11 years: Half the adult dose every 4 to 6 hours, not to exceed 3 whole tablets in 24 hours.
 Children under 6: Consult a doctor.
 Some medications may interact with Chlor-Trimeton, including antidepressants, diuretics (water pills), glycopyrrolate, mepenzolate, aspirin or salicylates, atropine, belladonna, benztropine, dimenhydrinate, methscopolamine, scopolamine, bronchodilators, MAO inhibitors, bladder or urinary medications, or irritable bowel medications.
 Tell your doctor all drugs you are taking.
 Chlor-Trimeton is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Chlor-Trimeton can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding.